PythonicArt/somenote/erlang/系统组织/application.md

 The application controller then creates an **application master** for the application.
 The application master becomes the group leader of all the processes in the application.
 I/O is forwarded to the previous group leader, though, this is just a way to identify processes that belong to the application.
 Used for example to find itself from any process, or, reciprocally, to kill them all when it terminates.

-The application master starts the application by calling the application callback function **Module:start/2** as defined by the application specification key mod.
+The application master starts the application by calling the application callback function **Module:start/2** as defined by the application specification key **mod**.

-**Restart strategy**
+**Type -> Restart strategy**
 Argument Type specifies the type of the application.
-If omitted, it defaults to temporary.
+If omitted, it defaults to **temporary**.
+**Priority Order : permanent -> transient -> temporary**
-If a permanent application terminates,
+If a **permanent** application terminates,
-    all other applications and the entire Erlang node are also terminated.
+    all other applications and the entire Erlang node are also terminated. the application is so dominant.
-If a transient application terminates with Reason == normal,
+If a **transient** application terminates with Reason == normal,
     this is reported but no other applications are terminated.
 If a transient application terminates abnormally,
     all other applications and the entire Erlang node are also terminated.